Amen or The Pederasty

-Amen, more commonly known as The Pederasty (“La pederastia” in Spanish), is a conceptual, critical and process artwork by Abel Azcona.
-Over a period of several months, Azcona attended Eucharists in churches and parishes that were linked to his own childhood.
-(Azcona had received a Catholic education from the age of seven following his adoption.)
-In the churches, the artist keeps the wafer or consecrated host given to the attendees of the communion.
-He gathered two hundred and forty-two wafers, which was the number of cases of pederasty reported in the north of Spain during the previous decade.
-With the wafers, he made a work in which the word Pederasty could be read.
-The work was first exhibited at a central Madrid art gallery in the summer of 2015.
+Amen, more commonly known as The Pederasty ("La pederastia" in Spanish), is a conceptual, critical and process artwork by Abel Azcona.
+Over several months, Azcona (who had received a Catholic education from the age of seven following his adoption) attended Eucharists in churches and parishes that were linked to his childhood.
+At each Eucharist, he kept the communion wafer rather than eating it.
+He thus gathered two hundred and forty-two wafers, the number of cases of pederasty reported in the north of Spain during the decade before that.
+He arranged the wafers into a work that spelled out the word Pederasty.
+It was first exhibited at a gallery in central Madrid in the summer of 2015.

 Exhibition

-At the end of 2015, a section of the work by Abel Azcona was selected to be part of a retrospective exhibition of the artists works inside the city of Pamplona's Monument to the Fallen in the Spanish Civil War.
+At the end of 2015, a section of the work by Abel Azcona was selected to be part of a retrospective exhibition of the artist's works inside the city of Pamplona's Monument to the Fallen in the Spanish Civil War.
 The work was located on the altar of the old monument, which was formerly the cathedral of Pamplona, but at the time of Azconas' show, it was desacralized.
 Along with Amen's other critical works about child abuse such as The Shadow was displayed.
 In The Shadow, he denounced cases of child abuse in a piece in which the survivors are the protagonists.
 In the work, Azcona presented more than two hundred actual cases of pedophilia in museums and galleries in various cities in Spain.
 At each show, Azcona gave a live performance from a wooden swing of the experiences of the survivors.
 A swing was also installed inside the Monument to the Fallen of Pamplona.